-- To serve as a liaison between the coagulation laboratory staff and clinicians. - To serve as a "first call" consultant (with attending physician backup) for clinicians who need immediate analysis of a bleeding or thrombotic disorder. - To serve as a first call consultant to medical technologists in the coagulation laboratory who require guidance on testing requests or interpretation. - To communicate clearly with clinical colleagues to obtain clinical information for case evaluation. - To communicate effectively with laboratory staff to facilitate proper patient evaluation. - To communicate diagnostic interpretations clearly to clinicians, either verbally or by written reports.
+- To serve as a liaison between the coagulation laboratory staff and clinicians. - To serve as a "first call" consultant (with attending physician backup) for clinicians who need immediate evaluation and analysis of a bleeding or thrombotic disorder. - To serve as a first call consultant to medical technologists in the coagulation laboratory who require guidance on testing issues, requests, and/or interpretation. - To communicate clearly with clinical colleagues to obtain clinical information for case evaluation. - To communicate effectively with laboratory staff to facilitate proper patient evaluation. - To communicate diagnostic interpretations clearly to clinicians, either verbally and/or by written reports.